ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 User Resources
 ^^^^^^^^^^^^^^^

-Provide an interface to manage the resources of the user in the game.
+Provide an interface to manage the resources of the user in the game. please see the <../users/server.rst>.

 .. image:: ../users/images/resources.png

-The information available is:
+The available fields are:

 - *Code*: Code to represent the resource.
 - *Tags*: Tags to group the resources.